Minimum Cost Loop Nests for Contraction of a Sparse Tensor with a Tensor Network: Evaluation

+We are able to run TTMc with TACO and SparseLNR only on two of the considered tensors, \emph{nell-2} and \emph{vast-3d}.
+On \emph{nell-2}, we observe a speedup of $29.3$x and $110.5$x over TACO and SparseLNR, respectively.
+Similarly, in \emph{vast-3d}, we observe a speedup of $125.9$x and $4$x.
+We observe speedups over CTF in the range of $0.8$x to $12.6$x for the tensors considered (we are unable to run TTMc with CTF on \emph{enron} and \emph{nell-2} tensors).
+On the \emph{nips} tensor where the combination of the imbalanced dimensions of the tensor and the specific value of $R$ does not benefit the fused approach of SpTTN-Cyclops, we see a slowdown of $0.8$x.
+We are unable to execute TTMc on \emph{darpa} using any of the approaches including SpTTN-Cyclops because of the larger memory footprint requirement for the contraction that cannot be accommodated on a single node.
 In Figures \ref{fig:scaling}(a) and \ref{fig:scaling}(b), we present strong scaling results for MTTKRP and TTMc, respectively.
 SpTTN-Cyclops outperforms CTF on all node counts, and shows good scaling for both the kernels.\\ \textbf{TTTP:} We present strong scaling results for TTTP in Figure \ref{fig:scaling}(c).
 The single node performance of SpTTN-Cyclops over CTF is substantial with over $340$x speedup.
-We generate tensors with varied sparsity and fixed dimensions.
-We observe good scaling for all the considered tensors. \\ \textbf{TTTc:} In Figure \ref{fig:scaling_k6} we show strong scaling of the TTTc kernel.
-We generate two tensors of similar dimensions but with different sparsities.
+We observe good scaling for all the considered tensors. \\ \textbf{TTTc:} In our strong scaling analysis of TTTc, we evaluate two tensors of dimension $80$ ($R=16$) and sparsity at $1\%$ and $0.1\%$.
 In both, SpTTN-Cyclops achieves good scaling.
-We are unable to run TTTc implementation in TACO and SparseLNR on these kernels.
+SparseLNR generates a default TACO schedule for this kernel.
+We are unable to run TTTc implementation in TACO and SparseLNR on these kernels with the considered dimensions.
 However, we generated a smaller tensor with dimensions $N=40$ and sparsity at $0.1\%$.
-SpTTN-Cyclops achieves a speedup of $534$x over TACO when computing TTTc on this tensor. \\ \textbf{Impact of dense loops:} Figure \ref{fig:ttmc_nb} shows the TTMc kernel performance for different index orderings.
-The contraction path for computing the kernel is $((\tsr{T} \cdot \tsr{V}\rightarrow\tsr{X}), (\tsr{X} \cdot \tsr{U}\rightarrow\tsr{S}))$.
-Index orders $(i,j,k,s)$ and $(i,j,s,r)$ for the two terms in the contraction path, respectively, require a scalar intermediate for the computation of the kernel.
-Instead, if we choose index order $(i,j,s,k)$ in the first term, we require a vector intermediate (See Section \ref{sec:cp_io}).
-Though both computation schedules scale, the latter index order achieves higher performance despite having a larger memory footprint.
-The contractions are offloaded to \texttt{xAXPY} (BLAS-1) (manually-implemented) and \texttt{xGER} (BLAS-2) kernels.
-In the index order that requires a scalar intermediate, only the contraction of $\tsr{X}$ with $\tsr{U}$ can be offloaded to a manually-implemented \texttt{xAXPY} kernel.
-Contraction of $\tsr{T}$ with $\tsr{V}$ is using an innermost sparse loop which affects performance.
+SpTTN-Cyclops achieves a speedup of $534$x over TACO on it. \\ \textbf{Impact of intermediate tensor dimension:} Consider an order 3 all-mode TTMc kernel, $\tsr{S}(r,s,t) = \sum_{i,j,k} \tsr{T}(i,j,k) \cdot \tsr{U}(i,r) \cdot \tsr{V}(j,s) \cdot \tsr{W}(k,t)$ (all sparse indices are contracted).
+The contraction path chosen by SpTTN-Cyclops is $((\tsr{T}_{ijk}\cdot \tsr{W}_{kt}\rightarrow\tsr{X}_{ijt}),(\tsr{X}_{ijt}\cdot \tsr{V}_{js}\rightarrow\tsr{Y}_{ist}),(\tsr{Y}_{ist}\cdot \tsr{U}_{ir}\rightarrow \tsr{S}_{rst}))$.
+For the chosen contraction path, if we consider a bound of two on the intermediate tensor dimension, the loop nest generated by SpTTN-Cyclops, $((i,j,k,t),(i,j,s,t),(i,r,s,t))$, has intermediate tensors $\tsr{X}$ of size $T$ and $\tsr{Y}$ of size $S\times T$.
+For the same contraction path, if we consider a bound of one on the intermediate tensor dimension, the loop nest generated, $((i,t,j,k),(i,t,j,s),(i,t,r,s))$, has intermediate tensors $\tsr{X}$ of size $1$ (scalar) and $\tsr{Y}$ of size $S$.
+In Figure~\ref{fig:ttmc_allm_2s}, we show the single thread performance of the two loop nests generated by SpTTN-Cyclops for the order 3 all-mode TTMc kernel.
+We observe that the loop nest with intermediate tensors of size $T$ and $S\times T$ performs better than the loop nest with intermediate tensors of size $1$ and $S$, despite having a larger memory footprint.
+The contractions in Loop Nest \#2 are offloaded to two \texttt{xAXPY} (BLAS-1) (manually-implemented) and one \texttt{xGER} (BLAS-2) kernels.
+Loop Nest \#1, on the other hand, employs an innermost sparse loop to compute the intermediate tensor $\tsr{X}$.
+Consequently, only two BLAS kernels are used in this loop nest: one for computing $\tsr{Y}$ and the other for $\tsr{S}$. \\ \textbf{Impact of loop order:} For the order 3 all-mode TTMc kernel and the contraction path chosen by SpTTN-Cyclops, we randomly select $25\%$ of all possible loop orders that have the sparse indices iterated over in the order in which they are stored in the CSF tree.
+In Figure~\ref{fig:ttmc_allm_ss}, we show the single thread performance of these randomly picked loop orders.
+In the loop order picked by SpTTN-Cyclops the intermediate tensors are within a considerable memory bound and also allows for the maximum use of BLAS kernels.